bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 >Glenberg hypothesizes that humans understand many affordances through sensorimotor simulations of the relevant contexts and objects and that language models struggle because they rely on distributional information alone.

-- #open-question *What does training LLMs on the kind of language that parents use with children, instead of large corpora of written texts, reveal about what can be learned from language?*
+>[!question] #open-question What does training LLMs on the kind of language that parents use with children, instead of large corpora of written texts, reveal about what can be learned from language?

 ### Yoshua Bengio – “System 2 GFlowNets: Inductive biases towards machines that understand and think”